kwalczak80/Clonmel-Hiking-Club/README.md

 # **Testing**
 <ul>
 <li>
-The website has been tested using the browsers listed below and it's confirmed to work correctly on each one of them
+The website was tested using the browsers listed below and it's confirmed to work correctly on each one of them:
 <ul>
 <li>
   Chrome